 The preventer is usually an inhaler which is a colour other than blue, which is taken once or twice a day to help manage asthma and to help prevent asthma attacks in the long term.
 The doctor may also occasionally prescribe oral medication when inhaled therapy isn’t enough.
 An example of a reliever is Clenil Modulite inhaler, which is an inhaled corticosteroid also known as Beclometasone.

-Copyright © 2025 Fishmoor Healthcare LTD, All rights reserved.
+Copyright © 2026 Fishmoor Healthcare LTD, DrWeightmans is a Trademark, All rights reserved.
 Company Registration No: 13368234| VAT Registration No: GB409334308